Derek Schuurman’s biography

 The Loss of my Wife

-Almost two years before she died, she gave a testimony of lament and hope in the wake of the death of her youngest brother.
-Her testimony quotes Question and Answer 1 from the Heidelberg Catechism: “I am not my own, but I belong body and soul, in life and in death, to my faithful savior Jesus Christ” ▶️.
+Almost two years before she died, she gave a testimony of lament and hope in the wake of the death of her youngest brother, Hans.
+Her testimony cites Question and Answer 1 from the Heidelberg Catechism: “I am not my own, but I belong body and soul, in life and in death, to my faithful savior Jesus Christ” ▶️.
 She concludes by saying: “That doesn’t take away the tough questions and hurt around suffering, but it does put them into the wider perspective of hope and thankfulness.”
 Her reflections about her brother’s loss now speak to me about about losing her.

-I wrote a lament for a wife describing my grief.
-I want to take her words to heart and grasp the “wider perspective of hope and thankfulness.”
+I wrote a lament for a wife and another reflection describing my grief.
 I am grateful to God for giving me a “wife of noble character” as described in Proverbs 31:

-Her children arise and call her blessed; her husband also, and he praises her: “Many women do noble things, but you surpass them all.”
-Charm is deceptive, and beauty is fleeting; but a woman who fears the LORD is to be praised.
+A wife of noble character who can find?
+She is worth far more than rubies… Charm is deceptive, and beauty is fleeting; but a woman who fears the LORD is to be praised.

-Proverbs 31:28-30
+Proverbs 31:10,30

 I loved Carina deeply.
 The Bible tells us that “At the resurrection people will neither marry nor be given in marriage” (Matt.
 22:30), but I would still like to hang out with Carina in the new heavens and earth.